SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 Depending on your platform, you may have to modify the yml file to install pytorch following the instructions [here](https://pytorch.org/get-started/locally/)
 ## Run

-To use the script, two json files are necessary.
+Once your virtual environment is activated, write: python main.py

+All parameters are stored in two two json files.
-The parameters of the main script are stored in parameters.json, which specifies which gym environment to use, and the parameters relative to visualizations.
+- The parameters of the main script are stored in parameters.json, which specifies which gym environment to use, the parameters relative to visualizations, and the loss over multiple runs must be computed.

-For each gym environment, a json file containing the gym environment name contains all the parameters relative to this environement, and the control used.
+- For each gym environment, a json file containing the gym environment name contains all the parameters relative to this environement, and the control used.
 The syntax is parameters_"gym_env_name".json

 To use the model on a different gym environement, an other json file must be created, which contains the same structure and parameters, but with different values.